Unstructured-IO/unstructured/docs/source/bricks.rst

 The ``partition_image`` function has the same API as ``partition_pdf``, which is document above.
 The only difference is that ``partition_image`` does not need to convert a PDF to an image prior to processing.
 The ``partition_image`` function supports ``.png`` and ``.jpg`` files.
+You can also specify what languages to use for OCR with the ``ocr_languages`` kwarg.
+For example, use ``ocr_languages="eng+deu"`` to use the English and German language packs.
+See the `Tesseract documentation <https://github.com/tesseract-ocr/tessdata>`_ for a full list of languages and install instructions.

 Examples: